xBimTeam/XbimWebUI/resources/tutorials/4_Building_seen_from_everywhere.md

 ### Camera position and target

 It is easy to set a camera target based on product ID.
-Probably the most common way to do that is to set a target based on user action idicated by either {@link xViewer#event:pick pick} or {@link xViewer#event:mouseDown mouse down} events.
+Probably the most common way to do that is to set a target based on user action idicated by either {@link Viewer#event:pick pick} or {@link Viewer#event:mousedown mouse down} events.
 This would be a good example:

 	viewer.on('pick', function (args) {